 Because women with PCOS are insulin resistant, they are at a

 Normal follicle development begins when estrogen and progesterone levels drop due to degeneration of the corpus luteum.
 The release from negative feedback inhibition allows a small but steady increase in FSH and LH levels that stimulates the growth phase for a group of follicles.
-In the first part of the follicular phase, granulosa cells respond to FSH only, while theca cells respond to LH.
+In the early follicular phase, granulosa cells respond to FSH only, while theca cells respond to LH.
 The hormonal interactions in the early follicular phase are shown in Figure 1.

 The cause of PCOS is not at all clear, but one consistent observation is that there is an imbalance in gonadotropin production.
 LH secretion is elevated, while FSH secretion is the same, or even decreased.
 LH stimulates theca cell proliferation and secretion of androgens, but there is insufficient FSH to stimulate granulosa cells.
 Recall that production of estrogen by the ovary requires the activity of the enzyme aromatase that is expressed in granulosa cells.
 The result is high levels of androgens secreted from the ovary (hyperandrogenism), and a failure of follicle development to progress.